 Advertising - The Company follows the policy of expensing advertising costs as incurred.
-Advertising expense was \$24,751 for the year ended September 30, 2014.
+Advertising expense was \$21,671 and \$24,751 for the years ended September 30, 2015 and 2014, respectively.
+The majority of advertising expenses incurred by the Company were contributed by SDCMS and recorded as an in-kind contribution.